Lares Trek to Machu Picchu

 Our porters will wake you up with a hot drink and you’ll have some time to pack your bags and enjoy breakfast.
 After breakfast, you’ll have time to explore the village and visit the local elementary school.
 Here they still teach the ancient Inca language, Quechua.
 Once you’re ready, you’ll begin the last leg of your Lares trek.
 It’ll be four hours of walking downhill along this lovely path.
 You’ll pass by more llamas as well as alpacas.

 We’ll pass by farms where they grow potatoes, fava beans, and many other traditional crops in traditional Incan style.
 You’ll have the chance to learn about Peruvian agriculture.
 You’ll learn from people who still farm by hand with traditional Inca farming tools.
 Now, we’ll start to descend to the warmer area of the Sacred Valley.
 You’ll start to feel the changes of the micro-climate and start seeing crops that are different.
-Around the Sacred Valley people farm corn, quinoa, kiwi, peaches, avocados, and other types of fruit.
+Around the Sacred Valley people farm corn, quinoa, kiwicha, peaches, avocados, and other types of fruit.
 This area has a lot of Inca history and you’ll end your tour at the Sacred Valley village of Huaran that sits at 2,700 m / 8,858 ft.
 Here you’ll say goodbye to your horses, horse riders, chef, and porters.

 From Huaran, we’ll catch an Alpaca expeditions van and make the short drive into the valley to visit the Salineras salt pans, in the town of Maras.
 Here, at 11,000 feet above sea level a saltwater spring gushes forth and spills down the side of the mountain.
 Over 3,000 small evaporation chambers have been created and look as if they’re tumbling down the mountainside.
 These have been in use since pre-Incan times.
 The salt is said to have healing properties because it’s filled with natural minerals, some of it even comes out pink.
 Local families each own one of these pans and make their living supplying salt to the towns around the area.
-There is a small shop on-site if you care to take some salt home with you.
+There is a small shop on-site if you care to take some salt home with you.After visiting Salineras, we’ll climb aboard the Alpaca Expeditions van for a 45-minute drive.
+This’ll go along the Sacred Valley to Ollantaytambo.
+Ollantaytambo is the only living intact Inca village.
+It still has many Inca water channels, houses, and walls.
+Your guide will take you around to view this small town until it’s time for dinner, which will be at a local restaurant.
+We’ll then catch the 7 p.m. train for Aguas Calientes, the town below Machu Picchu (train times may vary, depending on availability).
+Upon your arrival in Aguas Calientes, you’ll check-in to your hotel and relax.

 Walking Distance: 9 km /6.2 miles